 Also, electronic systems are designed to do some specific tasks, rather than be a general-purpose computer for multiple tasks.
 Some also have real-time performance constraints that must be met, for reasons such as safety and usability; others may have low or no performance requirements, allowing the system hardware to be simplified to reduce costs.
 Standards (e.g. ISO 26262 for functional safety) will influence the design decision process.

 The story goes on with reducing the size and cost of the product, increasing the reliability and performance of electronic components such as sensors and controllers enables more and more digital applications.
 And does not end here.
 As a consequence the demand for innovations by society and the raise of new technologies in universities and large scale research institutions offer tremendous opportunities to overcome “historic” electronic development thinking.

-The Master Program in Mobility Systems Engineering and Management, starting in October 2018, offers a unique combination of courses in emerging technologies, systems engineering knowhow and methods as well as management tools tailored for those challenges of mobility: e-drive, auto-drive, communication-over-the-air, and worldwide release and configuration management.
+The Master Program in Mobility Systems Engineering and Management offers a unique combination of courses in emerging technologies, systems engineering knowhow and methods as well as management tools tailored for those challenges of mobility: e-drive, auto-drive, communication-over-the-air, and worldwide release and configuration management.
 Within the master program specifications in those area can be chosen.